 Colleges don't just want your GPA and test scores.
 They want to know who you are--and volunteering is a big way to show them that.
 Whether you chose something you were passionate about, learned something new, made some great friends, or just put more good into the world, volunteer experience proves that you took the time to build character by helping others.

 While it's tempting to talk about how volunteering looks good on paper, it's crucial to also remember why it does.
 Volunteering is one of the most important things you can do for your community.
 Organizations rely on volunteers to help them continue to do good and fulfill their goals, so your contribution directly impacts many different people.

 Additionally, volunteering offers a unique opportunity to gain real-world skills beyond the classroom and outside of your job.
 These, again, are skills that will look good on another paper (your resume), but they are actual skills that will help you build your career.

 Don't forget that it's incredibly rewarding, too!

 Are you looking for a volunteer opportunity that will look great on your college applications?
 Sleep in Heavenly Peace always need helping hands to build beds for kids in need.
-Contact us today to get started!
+Contact your local chapter today to get started!